William-Johnny/William-Johnny/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my [portfolio](https://william-john-guenon.vercel.app/index.html)
+- 🔭 I’m currently working on my portfolio <!--[portfolio](https://william-john-guenon.vercel.app/index.html)-->
 - 🌱 I’m currently learning how to be a developer !
 - 🗣️ I'm fluent in english and french